 An editor of mine, a while ago, had the good sense to ‘broaden’ or ‘widen’ my paragraphs.
 In my submitted piece, I sometimes stopped a paragraph quite short, but the editor widened the paragraph out, to add to that paragraph the next one after it, so it became one paragraph.
 In the end, it worked.

 A brief guide on how to make a positive impression with an editor for any writer like me who’s been learning as they go along.
 I’ve found that one way to make a good impression with an editor, is to write the piece good enough that it doesn’t look like it needs editing.
 That’s one… Read More Writing to make an impression on the editor

 Why would an editor not edit a piece that is going to be published?
 The answer may be simple.
 The piece is good enough and so good enough that editing it would waste their precious time when they could be doing other things.
-Why spend time on what doesn’t need fixing, when they are other, perhaps more pressing things to do that need the editor’s time and effort?
-When it’s a weekly newspaper or such like, time is a precious commodity.
+Why spend time on what doesn’t need fixing, when they are other,… Read More Why do editors not edit things?

 It’s good even great to get editors to accept your work and publish it even when some things were edited out because they were “inappropriate”.
 The editor must make a judgement call and cut the inappropriate stuff out.
 This is done so the readers are served.
 Most of the article is suitable, but some additional… Read More When editors publish your work

 Looking back, a really old review of mine was given major editorial treatment, in other words it was in need of cosmetics.
 It was given a face lift.
 I provided the content, that went untouched.
 Thank you, editor.